MrDave1999/dotenv.core/docs/articles/getting_started.md

 The current directory is where the executable with its dependencies is located.

 Remember that if no encoding is specified to the `Load` method, the default will be `UTF-8`.
-Also, by default, the `Load` method does not overwrite the value of the environment variable.
+Also, by default, the Load method does not overwrite the value of an existing environment variable.

 ### Accessing variables